 He has represented major corporations, including several international securities firms, pharmaceutical manufacturers, defense and aerospace companies, studios, insurance companies and banks.
 He has had a wide range of experience in the state and federal trial and appellate courts, as well as in arbitration.

 Mr. Phillips’ pro bono work includes matters for the ACLU of Southern California, the Mexican American Legal Defense and Education Fund, Equality California, and other civil rights organizations.
-He serves on the Strategic Plan Advisory Counsel for the County of Los Angeles Public Library and is on the Board of Directors for Inside Out Community Arts and the New West Symphony Orchestra.
+He is also on the Board of Directors for the New West Symphony Orchestra.

 Mr. Phillips graduated from Stanford University in 1971 with a B.A. in history, with Great Distinction, Honors in the major and Phi Beta Kappa.
 In 1976, he received a Ph.D . in history from Harvard University.
 Mr. Phillips received his J.D. from Yale Law School in 1983.
 Following graduation, Mr. Phillips served as law clerk to the Honorable William A. Norris of the 9th U.S. Circuit Court of Appeals during 1983-84.
 Mr. Phillips joined the firm in 1984 as an associate and became a partner in 1990.